 • Involve disabled people, vulnerable people or those at risk of exclusion

 • Encourage and involve people under 26 in practical outdoor conservation

-Projects should take place between April 2019 and January 2020.
+Projects should complete by December 2019.
 Grants are allocated on a first-come basis so don’t delay – register today at www.volunteeringmatters.org.uk/actionearth

 Volunteering Matters Action Earth grant funding is provided by Scottish Natural Heritage (SNH).